ghodulik95/chromebook-nautilus-desktop/README.md

 <a name="lid-close-recovery"></a>
 ### 8.10 My mouse is moving but everything is unresponsive
 This will happen if you close your lid before suspending or shutting down.
 The easiest but less safe thing to do is a hard shutdown by holding down the power button.
-However, it's pretty easy to do a safer shutdown/reboot, which will give your programs an opportunity to close gracefully (if they can):
+However, it's pretty easy to do a safer shutdown/reboot, which will give your programs an opportunity to close gracefully (if they can), potentially triggering some auto-recovery features like in open documents with unsaved changes:

 1. Go to a different tty terminal.
    - Press `Ctrl+Alt+Refresh Key`
    - If that does not work, press `Ctrl+Alt+FullScreen Key`.
+   - If neither of those worked, then either 1) your issue is unrelated to the lid closing problem or 2) the lid closing caused more problems than expected.
+     - If (2), I would be curious to know this.
+Start an issue describing what happened, if you are so inclined.
 2. You should be in a full screen terminal now.
 Login with your usual credentials.
 3. Call `sudo shutdown` or `sudo reboot`.